Wisdom teeth emerge between the ages of 17 to 21. They erupt at the very back of the mouth and complete our standard set of 32 teeth.

 Pros And Cons Of Wisdom Teeth Removal

 If your wisdom teeth have not yet erupted or have come in without trouble, you might wonder if you really need wisdom teeth removal surgery.
-In such cases, it is best to consult with a dentist to discuss the pros and cons of extracting your wisdom teeth.
-These pros and cons may include the following:
+Consulting with a dentist to discuss the pros and cons of wisdom teeth extraction is the best course of action in these cases.
+The pros of wisdom teeth removal may include the following:

-The first risk from impacted teeth is pain from misalignment.
-If your wisdom teeth sprouted against another tooth or stopped halfway, it can be painful.
+A risk from impacted teeth is pain from misalignment.
+If your wisdom tooth sprouted against another tooth or stopped halfway, it can be painful.
 They may not completely break through the gums and leave areas where food particles, plaque, and bacteria can get stuck.

-These spaces harbor infections that can lead to inflammation, pain, and various other oral problems.
-Impacted wisdom teeth are susceptible to cavities as you might not be able to clean them properly.
+These spaces harbor infections that can lead to inflammation, pain, and various other oral health problems.
+Impacted wisdom teeth are susceptible to cavities, as you might not be able to clean them properly.

-As there is a 44% chance of wisdom teeth sprouting at an angle, they might push into the neighboring teeth.
-This usually leads to teeth crowding and the roots of the impacted teeth might push into neighboring teeth.
+Because wisdom teeth have a 44% chance of emerging at an angle, they may push into neighboring teeth.
+This usually results in teeth crowding, with the roots of the impacted teeth possibly pushing into neighboring teeth.

-If these semi-impacted or impacted wisdom teeth cause teeth crowding, the patient might need to opt for orthodontic treatment.
+If these semi-impacted or impacted wisdom teeth cause crowding, the patient might need orthodontic treatment.

 Impacted teeth can be painful.
 They often stop sprouting halfway and can cause severe gum pain.
 They can also make it hard to chew, talk, and smile.
 The pain can cause headaches and a stiffening feeling inside the jaw.